 - Are obese or have diabetes

 COVID-19 does not discriminate.
 To reduce your risk of getting sick, vaccinate if eligible.
-Until then or if in a high-transmission area, remember to:
+Remember to:

 - Wash your hands often with soap and water, scrubbing for at least 20 seconds.
 Use an alcohol-based (at least 60% alcohol) hand sanitizer when soap and water aren’t available.